Definition of Line Break

 Of beechen green, and shadows numberless,

-In this excerpt, Keats has employed line breaks to create different types of artistic effects.
-The line also forces the readers to take a slight break that in turn reinforces the disclosure of the following lines.
+In this excerpt, Keats has employed line breaks to create different types of artistic effect.
+The line also forces readers to take a slight break, which in turn reinforces the disclosure of the following lines.

 The falcon cannot hear the falconer;

 The best lack all conviction, while the worst

 The Second Coming!
 Hardly are those words out